adempiere/adempiere-all-services/README.md

 - Open separately Adempiere Vue:open browser and type in the following url [http://localhost:8891/#/login?redirect=%2Fdashboard](http://localhost:8891/#/login?redirect=%2Fdashboard)

 ### Delete All Docker Objects
-Sometimes, you need to undo everything and start anew.
+Sometimes, due to different reasons, you need to undo everything and start anew.

 Then,
 - All Docker containers must be shut down.